-Constant and annoying ringing in the ears is only one manifestation of tinnitus.
-It can also sound like a nearly deafening roar, incessant clicking or a life-sapping hiss, whistle or whine.
-And it’s something that about 25 million Americans have to live with.
+Constant ringing in the ears is only one =of many tinnitus symptoms.
+Ear ringing can also sound like a nearly deafening roar, incessant clicking or a life-sapping hiss, whistle or whine.
+And it’s one of the most common ear problems – something that about 25 million Americans experience.
 Most often, it is associated with hearing loss, but it’s actually more complex than that.
-It also involves abnormal neurological activity inside of the auditory system and sectors of the brain controlling attention and emotions—which is another reason tinnitus can be so emotionally draining and difficult to live with.
+It also involves abnormal neurological activity inside of the auditory system and parts of the brain controlling attention and emotions—which is another reason tinnitus can be so emotionally draining and difficult to live with.

 Tinnitus can make life nearly unbearable, what with the nearly constant trouble sleeping, difficulty concentrating and headaches.
 It can also cause anxiety and stress to build up in your life.
-And sadly, while there is not, as yet, a complete cure for tinnitus, there are several different sound solutions that can make life much, much better again.
+And sadly, while there is not yet a tinnitus cure, you can receive treatment for tinnitus –sound solutions for tinnitus relief that can make life better.

-If ringing in the ears (or any other incessant, loud noise) is taxing your nerves, call Hearing Health Solutions today at 888-638-5095 to schedule audiometric testing.
+If ringing in the ears (or any other incessant, loud noise) is taxing your nerves, call Hearing Health Solutions today at 888-638-5095 to schedule audiometric testing and learn about possible remedies for tinnitus.

 - Ear infections